GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-data-clearing/index.md

 Learn more about the difference between **aggregate** reports and **event-level** reports [here](/docs/privacy-sandbox/attribution-reporting-introduction/#use-cases-and-features).
 {% endAside %}

-We don't know for sure how of user-initiated data will impact aggregate reports?
+We don't know for sure how of user-initiated data clearing will impact aggregate reports.

 The statistics shared in this post are for event-level reports.
 Even though the reporting delays may be shorter for aggregate reports—[a few hours](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md#:~:text=Reports%20will%20not%20be%20delayed%20to%20the%20same%20extent%20as%20they%20are%20for%20event%20level%20reports.%20It%20may%20be%20possible%20to%20send%20these%20with%20as%20little%20delay%20as%20~0-1%20hour), whereas event-level reports may be sent days or weeks after click—the impact of user-initiated data clearing may not be lower.
 For example, for certain categories of sites, people tend to clear the browsing data shortly after converting.
 Such user-initiated actions would still result in reports being cleared, even though they were scheduled to be sent soon.